alexispurslane/VOORM/README.md

-## VOORM
+# VOORM
 ## Lightweight, extensable, hotloading, VIM-compatable

-VOORM is an editor born out of inspiration...
+VOORM is an editor born out of inspiration.
 It combines the philosophy of the language it is written in-- PicoLisp, and the central, core ideas useful to making a good editor.
 VOORM has four main goals: